Ley789/SimpleRayTracer/Thesis/thesis.md

 Bézier patches and other complex shapes as long as there exist a intersection function.
 The flexibility of primitives allows to represent shapes with full accuracy.
 Although using multiple kinds of primitives does not limit the kinds of scenes that can be rendered.
-Like mentioned in the chapter [Rasterization][] most real time applications uses rasterization techniques to render a image and most of them only uses triangles as primitives.
+Like mentioned in the chapter \autoref{Rasterization}
+most real time applications uses rasterization techniques to render a image and most of them only uses triangles as primitives.